Meet Your Therapist

 Katherine appreciates that individuals experience and interact with the world in different ways.
 She understands that neurodiverse adults often spend a great amount of energy trying to “fit in” or struggle to feel understood in their relationships.
 She will not limit you by labels and believes diagnoses fail to capture your unique strengths and brilliance.
 Katherine will support you with your struggles and help you identify and share your true needs.
 She will help you explore what matters to you and support you in obtaining your goals.
 This can foster deeper healing and connection in your life.

 Katherine uses a variety of empirically supported therapies and techniques to help her clients heal and move towards growth.
-She leverages skills and techniques from Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) skills for individuals and practices the Gottman Method in treating couples.
-She relies upon managing suicidality and self-harm using Collaborative Assessment and Management of Suicidality (CAMS) augmented by CBT and DBT.
+She offers cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), trauma-focused CBT, Gottman Method, Attachment-based family therapy, and the collaborative Assessment and Management of Suicidality (CAMS).
 In supporting clients healing from infidelity, Katherine uses the Posttraumatic Growth Model for Intimate Betrayal, and enjoys creating a space to encourage healing and recovery from betrayal trauma.

 About Katherine